 What Can Inulin Be Found In?

-Inulin is primarily extracted from chicory root, but can be found in many fruits, vegetables, wheat, and other sources.
+Inulin is primarily extracted from the root of the chicory, but can be found in many fruits, vegetables, wheat, and other sources.

 Is Inulin Safe for Diabetics?